hithaishree98/LangChain_RAG_Knowledge_Assistant/SystemDesign.md

    Someone could replace the Streamlit frontend with a Slack bot or a Chrome extension without touching a single line of the RAG logic.
 That separation was intentional from the start.

-- **Multi-Tenancy and Data Isolation**
+- **Data Isolation**

-   One deployment, many workspaces, zero data leakage between them.
    Every document chunk and every database row is tagged with a user_id.
    Chroma filters on user_id at query time.
 SQLite queries include WHERE user_id = ?.

 - **Retrieval Augmented Generation (RAG)**